domasles/domax-lt/site/collections/_posts/2025-09-29-echotuner.md

 Using these features, the AI creates coherent playlists that flow naturally and match your desired mood or activity.

 ### Complete Ownership

 When you deploy EchoTuner locally, you get:

 - **No Rate Limits**: Your Spotify developer credentials, your rules
 - **Complete Privacy**: Your music data never leaves your infrastructure
 - **Full Control**: Customize, modify, and extend however you want
 - **No Dependencies**: No external services that can disappear or change terms

 ### Modern Architecture

 The platform is built with a clean separation of concerns:

 - **Frontend**: React-based web interface with real-time updates
 - **Backend**: Node.js API with comprehensive Spotify integration
 - **Database**: Persistent storage for user preferences and playlist history
 - **Docker**: Complete containerized deployment for easy setup

+More can be explored at the [EchoTuner Architecture](https://echotuner-docs.domax.lt/posts/api-overview) overview on the official docs.

 ## Technical Deep Dive

 ### Setup and Configuration

 Getting EchoTuner running locally is straightforward:

 ```bash